johnnadratowski/batch/README.md

 # Zookeeper/Kafka Configs
 ZOOKEEPER=localhost:2181 # The connection string to the zookeeper node(s)
 ASYNC_TOPIC=batch_async # The kafka topic to use for async calls

+# Redis
+REDIS_HOST=localhost # The host that Redis is running on REDIS_PORT=6379 # The port that Redis is running on REDIS_DB=0 # The Redis db to connect to REDIS_PASSWORD= # The password to use to connect to Redis

+# Workers
+WORKERS=0 # The number of async workers to start with the webserver WORKER_SLEEP=500 # Number of milliseconds to sleep between worker processing
 ```

 ## Folder Structure